Austin-Daigle/TensorFlow-CNN-and-RNN/README.md

 # TensorFlow CNN and RNN Documetation Examples:
 This repo is a demonstration of basic documentation code examples of convolutional neural networks and recurrent neural network using TensorFlow.

+These are standard demonstrations of CNN/RNN TensorFlow examples based on standard documentation.
 # Demonstration Video:
 [Video](https://youtu.be/JTxlNjKSvKo)